-- Single-entity respiratory beta2-agonist agents are FDA-approved for the treatment of asthma, COPD, reversible airway obstruction and/or exercise-induced bronchospasm. - Beta2-agonists are classified as short- or long-acting based on their onset and duration of action, and are available in various dosage forms, including solution for nebulization, aerosol inhaler, dry powder inhaler, oral solution, immediate- and extended-release tablets, and solution for injection. - o SABAs are generally dosed multiple times per day for the treatment or prevention of symptoms. - o LABAs are typically administered twice daily for COPD, with the exception of indacaterol and olodaterol, which are administered once daily. - Overall, SABAs have demonstrated similar efficacy and safety.
-Similarly, guidelines do not recommend one LABA over another, and head-to-head clinical trials have not determined the superiority of any one agent. - All LABAs have a boxed warning stating that these agents may increase the risk of asthma-related death. - o In the treatment of asthma, LABAs should not be used as monotherapy, but rather added on to another long-acting controller medication such as an ICS if patients are not adequately controlled on the ICS alone. - GINA and NHLBI guidelines recommend SABAs for symptomatic relief in patients with asthma, which should generally be used on an as-needed or "rescue" basis.
-For chronic management of asthma, LABAs should be used as add-on therapy in patients not adequately controlled on an ICS as an alternative to maximizing the ICS dose. - LABAs may also be used for exercise-induced bronchospasm and provide a longer period of coverage (typically 12 hours or more) compared to the SABAs; however, daily use of a beta2-agonist can lead to tolerance, and daily use of LABA monotherapy is not recommended. - GOLD guidelines state that inhaled bronchodilators are a key component of COPD treatment, and long-acting agents are generally preferred over short-acting agents for maintenance therapy. - Depending on the COPD patient subtype, initial COPD management may include use of a beta2-agonist and/or an anticholinergic agent. - None of the current asthma or COPD treatment guidelines recommend the use of one specific inhaled beta2-agonist product over another. - Administration instructions and inhalation devices vary among products and should be considered in product selection.
+- Single-entity respiratory beta2-agonist agents are FDA-approved for the treatment of asthma, COPD, reversible airway obstruction and/or exercise-induced bronchospasm. - Beta2-agonists are classified as short- or long-acting based on their onset and duration of action, and are available in various dosage forms, including solution for nebulization, aerosol inhaler, dry powder inhaler, oral solution, immediate- and extended-release tablets, and solution for injection. - o SABAs are generally dosed multiple times per day for the treatment or prevention of symptoms. - LABAs are typically administered twice daily for COPD, with the exception of olodaterol, which is administered once daily. - Overall, SABAs have demonstrated similar efficacy and safety.
+Similarly, for LABAs, head-to-head clinical trials have not determined the superiority of any one agent. - All LABAs (salmeterol also has a boxed warning) have a warning describing the increased risk of asthma-related deaths and asthma-related hospitalizations (mainly in pediatric and adolescent patients) when used as monotherapy. - In the treatment of asthma, LABAs should not be used as monotherapy, but rather added on to another long-acting controller medication such as an ICS. - According to GINA and NHLBI guidelines, as-needed SABAs may provide symptomatic relief in patients with asthma, including children, adolescents, and adults.
+The GINA guideline advises against the use of SABAs without ICS; a low dose ICS should be taken whenever a SABA is taken.
+In adults and adolescents, low dose ICS-formoterol is the preferred reliever medication.
+For chronic management of asthma, the preferred controller options consist of ICS-formoterol (on as-needed basis), ICS, or ICS/LABA depending on the age of a patient and severity of symptoms.
+Use of maintenance and as-needed combination ICS-formoterol is the preferred treatment approach for adults and adolescents. - GOLD guidelines state that inhaled bronchodilators are a key component of COPD treatment, and long-acting agents are generally preferred over short-acting agents for maintenance therapy.
+For most patients with COPD, LAMAs are recommended as they have a greater effect on exacerbation reduction compared to LABAs. - The majority of the current asthma or COPD treatment guidelines do not recommend the use of one specific inhaled beta2-agonist product over another, except for the GINA guideline which lists low-dose ICS-formoterol as the preferred controller and reliever medication in adults and adolescents. - Administration instructions and inhalation devices vary among products and should be considered in product selection.